kailash-manasarovar/statement/docs/timeline/2025/april.md

 [![King Forg](../../content/images/deso/KingForg.png)](https://desocialworld.com/u/KingForg?tab=posts)

 - We will find out, in due course, that the true identity of the tiny world-saving lucky frog is hugely unexpected, quite the outlier.
-- While I'm still high (they managed to keep me topped up even while I was in London - see next section for an example of that), the KingForg account becomes another manner of communicating truly with the original trumpet teacher and, unavoidably, the maelstrom of evil forces that surround him.
+- While I'm still high (they managed to keep me topped up even while I was in London - see next section for an example of how), the KingForg account becomes another manner of communicating truly with the original trumpet teacher I have unassailable good feelings about and thus, unavoidably, the maelstrom of evil forces that surround him.

 ## Shoe Zone Harlow, Essex